lmoss/onesharp/index.md

 packages, Jupyter notebooks and everything needed to work with them, $\LaTeX$, github, and more.
 In the course of working on the book I became interested in using all of these computational artifacts, mainly as a way of seeing what would work in a textbook, and what would not.
 Since working in this medium is new to me (and pretty much everyone), I became as interested in those aspects of the project as in the content.
-Some of the featues of  this presentation which are not present in a traditional book are: many more pictures than a traditional printed book contains;  executable Python code, especially in the beginning chapters; the ability to hide technical passages and to otherwise structure a text; and clickable references to discussions, papers, [and even poems](http://www.lel.ed.ac.uk/~gpullum/loopsnoop.html) both inside and outside of the book  itself.
-In time I hope to add animations to illustrate some of the dynamism that everyone feels with computably enumerable sets which is arrested in any print presentation.
-I also would like to incorporate tools for readers annotate and discuss matters, enabling a community of readers.
+Here are some of the things found here which are not in a traditional book are:  executable Python code, especially in the beginning chapters; a variety of pictures and charts; the ability to hide technical passages and to otherwise structure a text; and clickable references to discussions, papers, [and even poems](http://www.lel.ed.ac.uk/~gpullum/loopsnoop.html), both inside and outside of the book  itself.
+In time I will consider adding animations to illustrate some of the dynamism that I sense with computably enumerable sets which is arrested in any print presentation.
+I also would like to incorporate tools for readers to annotate and discuss matters, enabling a community of  readers.
 In short, I am aiming for something which is both a short textbook and an intellectual version of a coffee-table book.

 # Intended audience

 The intended readers are students of certain areas of computer science, mathematics, philosophy, or other fieds.
 It it aimed at anyone who frequently encounters the topics of the book and has the needed mathematical background to read it.
 That background is a working familiarity with mathematical notation and discourse.
 One should know how to read mathematics.
-This would be the wrong place to learn these things; the pace and level would be too much.
+This would be the wrong place to learn basic abstract mathematics; the pace and level would be too much.
 But if you can read mathematics, that is enough: nothing else is really assumed.
 There are places where it would be good to have seen some induction on the natural numbers and even some basic topics in areas like logic, set theory, and computer programming.
 But one could do without the background, I think.
 And I hope to have provided enough background on those topics to make what is here accessible.

 Here is another way to describe the intended audience: people in the broad area of interdisciplinary logic but who are not specialists in computability theory per se.

 # Distinctive features